 - Fabricate and construct functional prototypes based on design documentation.

-SO 3.
-An ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature.
+- An ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature.

 - Communicate graphically using engineering drawings, flow charts, diagrams, schematics, free body diagrams, and other graphical forms of communication.